Thomas Coningsby: Early life and military service

+Feud with the Croft family

+Coningsby had a feud with a neighbouring landowner, Herbert Croft (died 1629) of Croft Castle.
+Coningsby was called an "Italianate knave" in Leomininster market place.
+They fought during Hereford assizes in July 1588 and Walter Lewis, a supporter of Croft was killed.
+Next year Croft brought a large retinue to Hereford to establish his position.
 In March 1601 Coningsby wrote to Sir Robert Cecil to dispute the appointment of Herbert Croft as Steward of Leominster.
 His father had been Steward, he had a house at Leominster Priory and another in the town, and an election for the position had been planned.
 Coningsby expected Cecil to help because his wife, Philippa, was his kinswoman.

 Anne of Denmark

-Following the Union of the Crowns in 1603, Coningsby was appointed to a committee managing the jointure lands in England of Anne of Denmark.
-He would report on the queen's manors in Herefordshire and Worcestershire, including Kingsland, Marden, Westharness (Leominster), Stockton (Herefs), Stoke (Herefs), Leominster, Ivington and Hope (near Leominster), and Kings Norton.
+Following the Union of the Crowns in 1603, Coningsby was appointed to a committee managing the jointure lands in England of Anne of Denmark, queen consort to James VI and I. He would report on the queen's manors in Herefordshire and Worcestershire, including Kingsland, Marden, Westharness (Leominster), Stockton (Herefs), Stoke (Herefs), Leominster, Ivington and Hope (near Leominster), and Kings Norton.
 Coningsby and the other councillors were invited to come to court to kiss the queen's hand and receive their instructions when the plague had subsided.

+Coningsby surveyed the rents from the royal manors in 1604 and reported to Robert, Lord Sidney, the queen's chamberlain.
+Coningsby used this as an opportunity to criticise his local rival Herbert Croft.
+He wrote to Sidney from Hampton Court in "this spacious and fertile Manor of Leominster", noting that his new role in the county was a "a thing very displeasing" to Croft.

+Many years earlier, Herbert Croft's father Edward Croft had made a suit to marry Barbara Gamage, but failed, and she had married Robert Sidney instead, which may have been a factor in Coningsby's appointment.

-A portrait of his daughter Anne has an inscription mentioning that she was a maid of honour to the queen.
+A portrait of his daughter Anne Coningsby, attributed to Marcus Gheeraerts the Younger, has a later inscription mentioning that she was a maid of honour to the queen.
+At this time, Coningsby made negotiations for his daughter's marriage to Robert Harley overly difficult, and the plans failed.
+For this aspect of his character, Coningsby is said to have been the very model of Sir Puntavarlo in Ben Jonson's, Every Man out of His Humour, and in one performance an actor dressed in his clothes.

+Coningsby and wife had portraits painted in 1612, possibly by Gheeraerts, and he was depicted with "Crickit the dwarf".

 After Anne of Denmark died in 1619 the Leominster manors were given to the Marquess of Buckingham.